godotengine/godot-docs/tutorials/3d/procedural_geometry/index.rst

 rotation, position etc.).

 If you are going to draw the same object many times, it can be helpful to use a MultiMesh with a MultiMeshInstance.
-The MultiMeshInstance draws meshes thousands of times very cheaply.
-It takes advantage of hardware instancing in order to do so.
-The drawback with using a MultiMeshInstance is that you are limited to one material for all instances.
-It uses an instance array to store different colors and transformations for each instance, but all the instances use the same material.
+MultiMeshInstances draw meshes thousands of times very cheaply by taking advantage of hardware instancing.
+The drawback with using a MultiMeshInstance is that each of your mesh's surfaces are limited to one material for all instances.
+It uses an instance array to store different colors and transformations for each instance, but all the instances of each surface use the same material.

 What a Mesh is
 --------------